 3. Unique Entity Identifier (UEI replaced DUNS April 2022) and System for Award Management (SAM)

 - Be registered in SAM.gov before submitting its application.
 Provide a valid unique entity identifier in its application; if your organization does not yet have a EIU/DUNS, request one

 - Continue to maintain an active SAM registration with current information at all times during which it has an active award, an application ,or plan under consideration by the Department

 The Department may not make an award to an applicant until the applicant has complied with all applicable unique entity identifier and SAM requirements.
 If an applicant has not fully complied with the requirements by the time the Department is ready to make an award, the Department may determine that the applicant is not qualified to receive an award and use that determination as a basis for making an award to another applicant.

 4. Pre-Award Requirements

-The pre-award process includes a financial and administrative risk assessment utilizing an Internal Controls Questionnaire (ICQ) and a Programmatic Risk Assessment (PRA).
-The ICQ is completed for the organization, while the PRA must be completed for each separate grant for which an applicant intends to apply.
-The Department may NOT issue a Notice of Award or a Grant Agreement to any applicant that does not have a submitted and approved FY23 ICQ and a submitted and complete FY23 PRA(s).
+The pre-award process includes a financial and administrative risk assessment utilizing an Internal Controls Questionnaire (ICQ) which is completed for the organization.
+The Department may NOT issue a Notice of Award or a Grant Agreement to any applicant that does not have a submitted and approved FY 23 ICQ.
 While these are NOT required prior to submitting the application, they are required prior to the Department issuing an award.

 5. Registration in CSA